remcokalf/facetwp-layout-switcher/README.md

 - list
 - compact list

-The above 7 mode names have built-in CSS when using a switcher with type="icons" (see below):
+The above 7 mode names have built-in CSS:
-- for the icons themselves, with svg background images.
+- for the svg icons when using type=icons (see below).
-- for post listings made with the Listing Builder, which have a CSS grid layout with a set number of columns.
+- for post listings made with the Listing Builder that have a CSS grid layout with a set number of columns.
 The built-in CSS _only_ switches the number of columns of the layout.
 All other desired layout changes, e.g. floating images to the left in "list" mode, or hiding images entirely in "compact list", you can add yourself.

-You don't have to use these 5 redefined modes: you can set your own modes and write the corresponding layout listing CSS for it yourself.
+You don't have to use these predefined modes: you can set your own modes and write the corresponding layout listing CSS for it yourself.

 ### Set a layout switcher type
 The layout switcher can have four output types: